-Tweezers are permitted, as are disposable razors and their cartridges.
+A. Tweezers are permitted, as are disposable razors and their cartridges.
 Straight razors are only permitted in checked baggage.
 Scissors are permitted as long as the blades do not exceed four inches.

-Yes.
+A. Yes.
 However, circular thread cutters, scissors longer than four inches and other needlepoint tools with blades must be packed in checked luggage.

 A. The European Union (E.U.) as well as other countries such as Australia, Japan, Singapore, Iceland and Norway have adopted similar security restrictions to those in the U.S. You are permitted 100-milliliter containers of liquid and gel substances, packed within a clear, resealable, one-liter plastic bag.

 If you're not sure what airport security rules will apply in the country you're visiting, we recommend contacting your airline or the local tourist board for advice.